Privacy Policy

 We use so-called cookies on our websites.

-Cookies are small text files that are sent by our server to your browser along with the website you are visiting when you first visit our website.
-Your browser stores the cookie(s) on your device's hard drive.
+Cookies are small text files that our server sends to your browser along with the requested webpage when you first access our website.
+Your browser then stores the cookie(s) on your device's hard drive.

 Cookies cannot transmit malware or viruses to your device, run programs, or open pop-up windows.
-Nor are they used to send spam.
+They are also not used to send spam.

 Rather, cookies are used to obtain certain information.

-We use this data, or the cookies we use, to make our website more effective, secure, and user-friendly overall.
-For example, we can learn about which items are already in your shopping cart or whether a pop-up window has already been displayed.
-We also use cookies to compile web statistics.
-This information allows us to evaluate the effectiveness of our advertising measures, improve our marketing campaigns, and tailor our product offerings to our website users.
+We use this data, and the cookies we employ, to make our website more effective, secure, and user-friendly overall.
+For example, we can determine which items are already in your shopping cart or whether you have already seen a pop-up window.
+Furthermore, we use cookies to compile web statistics.
+This information allows us to evaluate the effectiveness of our advertising, improve our marketing campaigns, and tailor our product offerings to the users of our website.

-The data will never be merged with your personal data.
+The data will never be combined with your personal data.

-To do this, you can call up the corresponding functions in your browser and delete the history.
+You can access the relevant functions in your browser to delete your history.

-Flash cookies can be prevented by installing an appropriate add-on, e.g. “Better Privacy” for Mozilla Firefox or the Adobe Flash Killer Cookie for Google Chrome.
+Flash cookies can be disabled by installing a corresponding "add-on", z.B.
+“Better Privacy” for Mozilla Firefox or the Adobe Flash Killer Cookie for Google Chrome can be prevented.

 By selecting private mode in your browser, you can prevent the setting or use of HTML5 Storage Objects.

-Below you will find the cookies used by third parties through our websites
+Below you will find the cookies that are used by third parties via our websites.

-Google Analytics Google Analytics is a web analytics tool that, after 24 months, helps us track the number of visitors and their browsing behavior on our website.
-For this purpose, Google Analytics stores the following cookies: _utma, _utmb, _utmc, and _utmz.
-For more information, see http://www.google.com/policies/privacy
+Google Analytics is a web analytics tool that helps us track the number of visitors and their browsing behavior on our website after 24 months.
+Google Analytics stores the following cookies for this purpose: _utma, _utmb, _utmc, and _utmz.
+Further information can be found at [link to Google Analytics cookie policy]. http://www.google.com/policies/privacy

 Legal basis for use

-We also have a legitimate interest in using the other cookies we use to analyze how our websites are used, the page from which you came to our websites, etc., and to evaluate the advertising materials and measures we use, adapt them to user behavior, and make them more effective.
+Regarding the other cookies we use, we also have a legitimate interest in using them to analyze the use of our websites and the referring page from which you accessed our websites, etc., as well as to evaluate and adapt and improve the effectiveness of our advertising materials and measures based on user behavior.

 5. Sending newsletters

-We offer newsletters (regular circulars with promotional content).
+We offer newsletter subscriptions (regular circulars with promotional content).
 We send our newsletter a maximum of 60 times per year.

 Registration

-You can subscribe to our newsletter via our website or via the newsletter order form in the bottom right corner of our website by entering your email address in the designated field and then clicking the "Subscribe to Newsletter" button, or by checking the consent box during the ordering process.
-Providing your email address is voluntary but required to receive the newsletter.
+You can subscribe to our newsletter via our website or by using the newsletter subscription form at the bottom right of our pages by entering your email address in the designated field and then clicking the "Subscribe to Newsletter" button, or during the order process by checking the consent box.
+Providing your email address is voluntary, but required to receive the newsletter.

-Providing your first and/or last name when registering for our newsletter is also voluntary and not required to receive the newsletter.
-However, if you provide us with your name when registering, we will use it to address you by name in the newsletters.
+Providing your first and/or last name when subscribing to our newsletter is voluntary and not required to receive the newsletter.
+However, if you do provide us with your name during registration, we will use it to address you personally in the newsletters.

 Double opt-in and logging

-If you sign up for our newsletter via our website or the newsletter order form, we use the so-called double opt-in process.
-After you click the newsletter registration button, you will receive an automatically generated email from us to the email address you provided.
-Please click the confirmation link contained in this email to activate the delivery of our newsletter.
+If you subscribe to our newsletter via our website or the newsletter subscription form, we use the so-called double opt-in procedure.
+After you click the newsletter subscription button, you will receive an automatically generated email from us at the email address you provided, asking you to click the confirmation link in this email to activate the delivery of our newsletter to you.

-In addition to your email address and your first and/or last name, if provided, we also store the IP address (Internet Protocol address) assigned to you or the device you used to register at the time of your newsletter registration, as well as the date and time of registration.
+In addition to your email address and your first and/or last name, if provided, we also store the IP address (Internet Protocol address) assigned to you or the device you used to register for the newsletter at the time of registration, as well as the date and time of registration.
 Collecting this additional data serves our legal protection.
-It is necessary to trace or prove any misuse of your email address by a third party.
+It is necessary to be able to trace and prove any potential misuse of your email address by a third party.

-If you grant your consent during the ordering process, the IP address assigned to the device you use, as well as the date and time the order was sent, will also be saved.
-Further details on the storage of personal data during the ordering process can be found in the "..." section of our privacy policy.
+If you give your consent during the ordering process, the IP address assigned to your device, as well as the date and time of your order, will also be stored.
+For further details on the storage of personal data during the ordering process, please refer to section “…” of our privacy policy.

 Use of login data

-The data you submit as part of the newsletter will be used exclusively for sending the newsletter.
-Personal data collected as part of the newsletter service will not be shared.
+The data you provide when subscribing to the newsletter will be used exclusively for sending the newsletter.
+Personal data collected through the newsletter service will not be shared with third parties.

 Revocation of consent

-You can revoke your consent to receive our newsletter at any time, i.e., unsubscribe from our newsletter.
-You will find a link to unsubscribe from the newsletter at the end of every newsletter we send.
-You also have the option of notifying us (Tankred Tescher CHRONOFACTUM, Rosenheimer Str.
-5, 83059 Kolbermoor, email info@chronofactum.com, phone +49 (0)8031 2087 192) of your unsubscribe from the newsletter by other means.
+You can withdraw your consent to receive our newsletter at any time, i.e., unsubscribe.
+You will find a corresponding unsubscribe link at the end of every newsletter we send.
+Furthermore, you can contact us (Tankred Tescher) CHRONOFACTUM Rosenheimer Str.
+5, 83059 Kolbermoor, Email info@chronofactum.com, Tel. +49 (0)8031 2087 192) to unsubscribe from the newsletter in any other way.

 6.1 Data processing when using the contact form

-You have the option of sending us an inquiry using our contact form.
+You have the option of sending us an inquiry via our contact form.

-If you use this option, only the personal data you provide as part of your inquiry will be collected.
-Your email address and last name are required information; without them, unfortunately, sending your inquiry to us is not possible.
+Take advantage of this opportunity, Only the personal data you provide as part of your inquiry will be collected.
+Providing your email address and last name is required; unfortunately, we cannot submit your inquiry without this information.

 Data processing

-The processing of your data, which you provide as part of your enquiry via our contact form, is based on the consent to processing (Article 6 (1) (a) GDPR), which you give us when sending your enquiry, or on the basis of our legitimate interest (Article 6 (1) (f) GDPR) in the ability to answer enquiries addressed to us.
+The processing of your data, which you provide as part of your inquiry via our contact form, is based on the consent to processing (Article 6 Paragraph 1 lit. a GDPR) that you give us by sending your inquiry, or on the basis of our legitimate interest (Article 6 Paragraph 1 lit. f GDPR) in being able to answer inquiries addressed to us.

-If a contractual relationship is established between us as a result of you contacting us, the data will be processed to carry out pre-contractual measures (Article 6 (1) (b) GDPR).
+Should a contractual relationship arise between us as a result of your contacting us, the data processing will be carried out for the purpose of carrying out pre-contractual measures (Article 6 Paragraph 1 Letter b GDPR).

-We will store the data we receive from you via the contact form until your request has been fully processed.
-Subject to your consent to store your data for further purposes (e.g., sending newsletters), we will delete your data after your request has been processed, unless a contractual relationship has been established between us as a result of the contact.
-In this case, we will store the data, if necessary, until the expiration of the retention periods under commercial and tax law.
+We store the data we receive from you via the contact form until your request has been fully processed.
+This is subject to your consent to store your data for other purposes (z.B.(For newsletter distribution) we delete your data after processing your request, unless a contractual relationship has been established between us as a result of the contact.
+In this case, we store the data, as necessary, until the expiry of the retention periods required by commercial and tax law.

-You can revoke this consent at any time with future effect.
-Your revocation does not invalidate the legality of the processing of your personal data until your revocation.
+You can withdraw this consent at any time with effect for the future.
+Your withdrawal does not affect the lawfulness of the processing of your personal data prior to your withdrawal.

-In the event that a contract is concluded between you and us as a result of contacting us, the data storage is based on the contract or on necessary pre-contractual measures.
+In the event that a contract should be concluded between us and you as a result of the contact, the data storage is based on the contract or on necessary pre-contractual measures.

-To exercise your right of withdrawal, simply send us a short email or choose another method of contact.
-You can find the contact details in our legal notice or at the beginning of this statement.
+To exercise your right of withdrawal, simply send us a brief email or choose another form of contact.
+You can find our contact details in our legal notice or at the beginning of this statement.

 6.2 Data processing for inquiries via email or telephone

-If you contact us by email or telephone, we will collect and process the personal data you provide in this context (name, inquiry, telephone number, email address (if provided as part of the inquiry), e.g., email signature, your address).
-We will use your personal data exclusively to process your request.
-Your data will not be passed on to third parties without your consent.
+If you contact us by email or telephone, we collect and process the personal data that you provide to us in this context (name, inquiry, telephone number, email address, if provided as part of the inquiry). z.B(e.g., email signature, your address).
+We use your personal data exclusively to process your request.
+Your data will not be shared with third parties without your consent.

 Data processing

-The processing of your data, which you provide as part of your enquiry via our contact form, is based on the consent to processing (Article 6 (1) (a) GDPR), which you give when sending your enquiry, or on the basis of our legitimate interest (Article 6 (1) (f) GDPR) in being able to answer enquiries addressed to us.
+The processing of your data, which you provide as part of your inquiry via our contact form, is based on your consent to processing.
+(Article 6 paragraph 1 letter a) GDPR), which you grant by sending your request, or based on our legitimate interest (Article 6 paragraph 1 letter f) GDPR) the ability to respond to inquiries addressed to us.

-If a contractual relationship arises as a result of contacting us (membership), the data will be processed to carry out pre-contractual measures (Article 6 (1) (b) GDPR).
+Should a contractual relationship (membership) arise as a result of contacting us, the data processing will be carried out for the purpose of implementing pre-contractual measures.
+(Article 6 paragraph 1 letter b) GDPR).

-We will store the data we receive from you via the contact form until your request has been fully processed.
-Subject to your consent to store your data for further purposes (e.g., sending newsletters), we will delete your data after your request has been processed, unless a contractual relationship has been established between us as a result of the contact.
-In this case, we will store the data, if necessary, until the expiry of the retention periods under commercial and tax law.
+We store the data we receive from you via the contact form until your request has been fully processed.
+This is subject to your consent to store your data for other purposes (z.B(e.g., newsletter distribution) we delete your data after processing your request, unless a contractual relationship has been established between us as a result of the contact.
+In this case, we store the data, as necessary, until the expiry of the retention periods required by commercial and tax law.

-You can revoke your consent to data processing at any time with future effect.
-Your revocation does not invalidate the legality of the processing of your personal data until your revocation.
+You can withdraw your consent to data processing at any time with effect for the future.
+Your withdrawal does not affect the lawfulness of the processing of your personal data prior to your withdrawal.

-To exercise your right of withdrawal, simply send us a short email or choose another method of contact.
-You can find the contact details in our legal notice or at the beginning of this statement.
+To exercise your right of withdrawal, simply send us a brief email or choose another form of contact.
+You can find our contact details in our legal notice or at the beginning of this statement.

 7. Processing of contract and customer data

-When ordering goods/services in our online shop, you will be required to provide additional personal data.
-Before concluding the contract, you will be directed to a form for entering your personal data if you have not (yet) created a customer account with us, or you will have the option to log into your customer account to continue the ordering process.
+When ordering goods/services in our online shop, you will need to provide additional personal data.
+Before concluding the contract, you will therefore be directed to an input form for your personal data if you do not (yet) have a customer account with us, or you will have the option to log in to your customer account to continue the ordering process.

-In the input mask, the information required for the conclusion and execution of the contract is marked as such.
+In the input form, the information required for concluding and processing the contract is marked as such.
 You are also free to provide additional personal data.
 Providing this additional data is voluntary and not mandatory for the execution or conclusion of the contract.
-Providing the required information is also voluntary and is contractually and legally required.
-However, no contract can be concluded between us if you do not provide us with the data required for the conclusion and fulfillment of the contract.
+Providing the required information is also voluntary and is neither contractually nor legally mandated.
+However, a contract cannot be concluded between us if you do not provide us with the data necessary for concluding and fulfilling the contract.

 Legal basis:

-We use the data provided during the order process solely to process the contract.
+We use the data provided during the ordering process solely for the purpose of processing the contract.

-The legal basis for data processing is the contract concluded between you and us (Article 6 (1) (b) GDPR).
+The legal basis for data processing is the contract concluded between you and us (Article 6 paragraph 1 letter b) GDPR).

-To fulfill our contractual obligations, we will share your personal data with third parties, if necessary and to the extent necessary for this purpose.
-These include, in particular, our suppliers, parcel service providers (for delivery of goods), and our bank (for processing payments).
+To fulfill our contractual obligations, we will, if necessary, disclose your personal data to third parties to the extent required.
+This includes, in particular, our suppliers, parcel service providers (for the delivery of goods), and our bank (for processing payments).

-Any further transfer of data to third parties will not take place unless we are obliged to do so for statutory or legal reasons (e.g. court decision) or we can demonstrate compelling legitimate grounds for the processing which outweigh your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+Your data will not be shared with third parties beyond what is stated above, unless we are legally obligated to do so (z.B. court decision) are obliged to do so, or we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the establishment, exercise or defense of legal claims.

 Creating a customer account

 If you wish, you can create a customer account with us.
-By creating a customer account, we will save your stored data for future orders.
-If you have logged into your customer account and confirm orders via your customer account, these orders will also be saved in your customer account and can be viewed there.
+By creating a customer account, we save your data for future orders.
+Once you have logged into your customer account and place orders through it, these orders will also be saved in your account and can be viewed there.

 You can delete your customer account at any time.
-To do so, use the corresponding function in your customer account or via one of the contact options mentioned above.
-If you delete your customer account, only the data still required for any contract processing of your orders will be stored, or if there is evidence of compelling legitimate grounds for processing that outweigh your interests, rights and freedoms, or if the processing serves to assert, exercise or defend legal claims.
+To do so, use the corresponding function in your customer account or via one of the o.gContact options.
+If you delete your customer account, only the data necessary for processing your orders will be stored, or data that can be used to prove the existence of a legitimate interest. compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the establishment, exercise or defense of legal claims

-Creating a customer account is voluntary; there is no obligation (either contractual or legal) to do so.
-Data processing is based on your consent, which you can revoke at any time with future effect.
-The revocation will not affect the processing carried out up to the time of revocation.
+Creating a customer account is voluntary; there is no obligation to do so (neither contractual nor legal).
+Data processing is based on your consent, which you can withdraw at any time with effect for the future.
+The withdrawal of consent does not affect processing that took place before the withdrawal.

 If you revoke your consent, we will delete your customer account immediately.

-Your data will be deleted once its storage purpose has been fulfilled.
-However, this does not apply if we are required to retain your data due to commercial or tax law requirements.
-This data includes your address, payment, and order details.
+Your data will be deleted once the purpose for which it was stored has been fulfilled.
+However, this does not apply if we are legally obligated to retain your data due to commercial and tax regulations.
+This data includes your address, payment, and order information.

-Furthermore, if there is a legitimate interest, we may store the data until the expiry of the civil law limitation period in order to be able to assert any civil law claims.
+Furthermore, if there is a legitimate interest, we may store the data until the expiry of the civil law limitation periods in order to be able to assert any civil law claims.

-Any further storage will only take place, if necessary, to the extent described above.
+Any further storage, if necessary, will only take place to the extent described above.

 8. SSL or TLS encryption

-We use TLS (Transport Layer Security) encryption technology on our websites where personal data can be entered (in particular, the order process, logging into your customer account, and subscribing to our newsletter).
-This is a protocol for encrypting data transmissions to prevent unauthorized third-party access to your personal data, especially your banking or financial information.
-You can recognize the encryption by the designation "https://."
+On our websites where personal data can be entered (in particular during the ordering process, logging into your customer account, and subscribing to our newsletter), we use TLS (Transport Layer Security) encryption technology.
+This is a protocol for encrypting data transmissions to prevent unauthorized access to your personal data, especially your banking and financial information, by third parties.
+You can recognize the encryption by the "https://" designation.

 9. Google Analytics

-We use the web analysis service Google Analytics on our website, provided by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043 USA.
+We use the web analytics service Google Analytics from the provider Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043 USA, on our website.

 function

-The web analysis service Google Analytics collects and evaluates data about the usage behavior of visitors to our websites.
+The web analytics service Google Analytics collects and analyzes data about the usage behavior of visitors to our websites.

-In order to carry out web analysis, Google Analytics stores cookies from your visit to our website on the device you use.
+In order to perform web analytics, Google Analytics stores cookies from your visit to our website on the device you are using.

-Each time you access one of our websites (whether main pages or subpages) on which the analysis service has been integrated, the length of time you spend on our individual websites, the subpages of our online presence that you visit, the frequency with which you access our respective pages, the page of origin (referrer) from which you came to our websites, the access location (i.e. the location from which you accessed our website) and the access time as well as the IP address of the device you use are collected and stored.
+With each visit to one of our websites (whether main or subpages) where the analytics service is integrated, the following data is collected and stored, among other things: the duration of your visit to our individual websites, the subpages of our online presence that you visited, the frequency of visits to our respective pages, the referring page (referrer) from which you came to our websites, the access location (i.e., the location from which you accessed our website), the access time, and the IP address of the device you are using.

 The collected data is evaluated by Google Analytics and the results are made available to us in an online report.